chakrabar/chakrabar.github.io/_posts/articles/2018-01-03-what-is-new-in-dotnet-core.md

 #### [6] .NET Core Deployment options

-Deployment options for ASP.NET Core Apps:
+1. Manual deployment options for .NET Core
     1. Copy whole solution, use .NET Core CLI to restore packages and run
     2. Build the project, move the assemblies and run - packages needs to be managed manually [build]
     3. Create NuGet package and share [pack]
     4. Publish - all packages will be published together, even the Core CLR if self-contained is used

-Publish from Visual Studio
+2. Publish from Visual Studio
   - Can use multple profiles for publishing with multiple framework/runtimes
   - Full framework creates a `.exe` for executable projects.
 For `ASP.NET Core` this can be run to start the web through `KESTREL` web server
-- Core creates just a dll which can be run through Core CLI to start the web `dotnet MyApp.dll`
+  - Core creates just a dll which can be run through Core CLI to start the web `> dotnet MyApp.dll`

-Publishing self-contained apps:
+3. Publishing self-contained apps:
   - Runtimes (RID) must be specified, as part of the CoreCLR will run natively (whatever part of CLR is not managed) - so will need a runtime specific version
   - Has to be published for each runtime separately
   - If no RID is specified, it uses RID of current machine
   - All core framework NuGet packages are added to publish folder

-To run on a platform which is not natively supported (e.g. `linux-arm` or `raspbian`)
+4. To run on a platform which is not natively supported (e.g. `linux-arm` or `raspbian`)
   - publish as `platform` with `.NET Framework` and copy over
   - install full framework OR mono (which is full equivalent) on target machine
   - For ASP.NET applications, install `libuv` on target machine
   - Start with the specific CLI e.g. `> mono MyApp.dll`

 This article covered the high level basic of the `.NET Core` framework.
 Continue to [Porting existing .NET Framework libraries to .NET Core](/articles/porting-existing-libraries-to-dotnet-core/).